inPact/redis-pubsub/README.md

 # redis-pubsub
-A simple library for publishing and subscribing to messages via redis
+A simple library for publishing and subscribing messages via redis